Skip to main content

 • Offers detailed insights into, and solutions for, the challenges associated with extracting parameters from SOI devices due to factors such as conventional and gate-induced floating body effects, dynamic depletion effects, etc.

-• Provides clear guidance (focusing primarily on the modeling process) on the measurement data needed to extract BSIM-SOI model parameters
+• Provides clear guidance (focusing primarily on the modeling process) on the accurate SOI device measurement techniques and the measurement data needed to extract BSIM-SOI model parameters

-• Discusses RF switch and power amplifier design, linking this to device parameters via physics-based simulation models
+• Discusses RF Transmit/Receive switch and Low Noise Amplifier design and links these to device parameters via physics-based BSIM-SOI compact model

 Readership